Making Deep Learning Models with immApex

 like Principal Component Analysis (PCA) to visualize the relationships

 between sequences.
-The geometricEncoder()
+The geometricEncoder() function is

 perfect for this, as it creates a rich, fixed-length numerical embedding